Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 outdoor exposure to wind, moisture, and sunlight; and the operating practices

-used for the tank on which the fixed roof is installed.
+used for the tank that has a fixed roof installed.

-is in the tank, the fixed roof shall be installed with each closure device
+the tank, the fixed roof shall be installed with each closure device secured in

 (A) To provide access to the tank for

 normal operations.
-Examples of such activities include those times when a
+Examples of these activities include those times when a

 worker needs to open a port to sample the liquid in the tank, or when a worker